 Can I change my existing travel coverage?

-If your trip will last longer then anticipated, TIC can extend your coverage.
+If your trip will last longer then anticipated, Allianz Global Assistance can extend your coverage.
 Your policy may also be modified provided that no claim has been incurred under your original policy.
 Simply phone our consumer call center and an advisor will be happy to assist you.

 What if I am pregnant?